ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

 ### Take Home Assignment

+The two most common take home assignments these days are to build a CLI or an API.
+Huge home assignments also require logging in to a sandbox and deploy your API by building a pipeline and somehow make it available to the internet to query.
+Usually they are intermingled with pipeline design for CI/CD questions.

 ### Live Coding

+This is no surprise, live coding a small program to solve a predefined problem is the go to of most programming sections.
+One of the most common problems are:

+- Read a log file and sort it, count the number of lines that match a pattern, explain the performance implications of your algorithm

 ### Website Programming Challenges

 ### Usual Follow-Ups

-- Explain the code to interviewers
+- Explain the code to interviewers, specially from take home assignments
-- Add a small but not trivial improvement to the project
+- Add a small but not trivial improvement to the project you delivered
-- Deploy the code itself to a sandbox environment
+- Deploy the code itself to a sandbox environment, modify it to have some sort of observability

 ## System Design Section